HazyResearch/deepdive/examples/spouse/README.md

 Again, to run, just compile \& execute- `deepdive compile && deepdive do spouse_feature`- as in previous steps.

 Now we have generated what looks more like the standard input to a machine learning problem- a set of objects, represented by sets of features, which we want to classify (here, as true or false mentions of a spousal relation).
-However, we **don't have any supervised labels** (i.e. a set of correct answers) for a machine learning algorithm to learn from!
+However, we **don't have any supervised labels** (i.e., a set of correct answers) for a machine learning algorithm to learn from!
 In most real world applications, a sufficiently large set of supervised labels is _not_ in fact available.
 With DeepDive, we take the approach sometimes refered to as _distant supervision_ or _data programming_, where we instead generate a **noisy set of labels using a mix of mappings from secondary datasets \& other heuristic rules**.